Redouane Halhal

-Redouane Halhal (رضوان هلهال; born 5 March 2003) is a footballer who plays as a defender for Belgian club Mechelen.
-Born in France, he has represented Morocco internationally.
+Redouane Halhal (رضوان حلحل; born 5 March 2003) is a footballer who plays as a centre-back for club Venezia.
+Born in France, he represents the Morocco national team.

 Club career

 On 15 August 2024, Halhal signed with Mechelen in Belgium and was loaned to Helmond Sport in the Netherlands for the 2024–25 season.
 He made his Mechelen debut on 1 August 2025.

+On 1 August 2026, Halhal joined Serie A side Venezia, signing a contract until 2030.
+He made his debut for Venezia in a game against Milan, scoring an own goal.

 International career

 Halhal is a Morocco youth international.
 He played for the Morocco national under-20 football team at the 2023 U-23 Africa Cup of Nations.

+On 26 May 2026, Halhal was selected in the 26-man squad for the 2026 FIFA World Cup.

 Style of play

 Halhal mainly operates as a defender.
 Al-Araby Al-Jadeed stated in 2024 that he "possesses remarkable physical strength".

 Personal life

-Helhal was born in 2003 in France.
+Halhal was born in 2003 in France.
 He is a native of Montpellier, France.